-The year on 1995 might have been the one most full of events that influenced the further development of WWW.
-All kinds of new HTML tags emerged and new HTML 3 came into life giving the world the well known HTML В tables.
+The year 1995 might have been the one most full of events that influenced the further development of WWW.
+All kinds of new HTML tags emerged and new HTML 3 came into life-giving the world the well-known HTML В tables.
 This same year in August Microsoft’s Internet Explorer got on stage and in September 1995 Netscape submitted a proposal for frames.
-Same year in November the style sheets for HTML documents begin to take shape.
+The same year in November the style sheets for HTML documents begin to take shape.

 - In April 1996 the W3 Consortium working draft on Scripting comes out.

 This was the era of new styles, new approaches, and new possibilities.
 The appearance of the liquid design, the possibility to create nice backgrounds, and the long awaiting freedom for website designers.
 At this same time, the Flash is being introduced which seems a real miracle after the long years of static pages.